DataDog/watermarkpodautoscaler/README.md

 ## Limitations

 - Only officially supports one metric per WPA.
+While the logic supports multiple metrics and applies the greatest recommendation of all metrics, the status needs some refactoring to reflect this insight.
 - Does not take CPU into account to normalize the number of replicas.

 ## Troubleshooting